Dascr32/tempy/README.md

 ```
 When this command is executed it automatically log the deletion report.
 Which can be accesed with `tempy log`.

-The `Unable to delete` message means that the file/directory can be deleted at the time, the reason can be that an other program is using it or something else.
+The `Unable to delete` message means that the file/directory can't be deleted at the time, the reason can be that an other program is using it or something else.
 For error details use `tempy delete --se`

 ```
 tempy delete --se